drhaz/drhaz.github.io/_myactivities/whatinsoaz.md

 description:  Dining and more active activities within reach from Tucson
 ---
 Below are a few spots around Southern Arizona were we liked to go when we lived there.
 By its very nature, this list is highly biased, very subjective, and work in progress.
+I left Tucson in 2017, and things have probably changed a lot during the pandemic.
+I.e., this list is most liekly obsolete.

 Coffee Spots
 ====